quinn-n/OpenComputers_Controller/README.md

 ### Pre-Built Installation

-Executables built with pyinstaller are available on the releases page
+Executables built with pyinstaller are available on the [Releases] page

 ### Manual Installation